"Enjoy the Western Sierra Scenery including Pine Flat Lake & Bass Lake"

 Another long, long, long downhill will bore your adrenaline-induced body.
 But this time we warn you because that what lies ahead is one of the most underestimated climbs in this event – the A.G.
 Wishon Powerhouse.
 And the adrenaline will come in handy.
 Take a brief moment to enjoy the view from the bridge before you head up.
 Although the highest elevation reaches up to 2,245ft, and the weather gets scorching at times, the climb is grinding, lung-busting to some but surprisingly pleasant and overall epic and panoramic to most.
 It is in "Kerckhoff Lake (Madera County) and is surrounded by Fowler mountain, Mike Walker canyon and Grapevine canyon".

-After this late lunch, a 30-mile flat stretch of road will lead you to Winton Park, where the rest of the second half of the event will take place eastward.
+After this late lunch, a 30-mile flat stretch of road will lead you to Piedra, where the rest of the second half of the event will take place eastward.
 From here, you will coast along the very smooth paved road and winding terrain along Fresno County's Kings River.
 Heading further east to Trimmer Springs Road in Sanger, you will meander to the banks of Pine Flat Lake through rolling terrain.
-Soon after, you will turn around at the Trimmer Springs Bridge and negotiate your way back to a very fast descent to Winton Park.
+Soon after, you will turn around at the Trimmer Springs Bridge and negotiate your way back to a very fast descent to Piedra.
 The rest of the way is all flat heading back home to the finish line.

 Congratulations, you just earned your California Triple Crown credit along with your sumptuous dinner.

 *The course opens at 4:00 am but the first rest stop does not open until 6:00 am.
 The course will close at 12 midnight.*